 When hearing aids didn’t work, the family went back to Nemours to explore the option of cochlear implants.
 At just one year old, Courtney received her right implant.
 A year later, she received her left.
 Courtney, now three years old, continues therapy at Nemours.
 She’s made so much progress that her mother, Debbie, notes, “You would never know she’s deaf.”

 Nemours’ Cochlear Implant Program uses an integrated multidisciplinary approach to evaluate and manage treatment of children with severe to profound deafness who elect to have an implant.
 Often referred to as a bionic ear, the cochlear implant is the only medical invention available that can restore a lost sense.
 Experts from all related ﬁelds — audiology, speech pathology, education of the deaf, genetics, psychology, and auditory therapy — team up to treat each patient with the utmost care.

 “There is great potential for success in a team approach to the very young child born with multiple ENT problems.
 Nemours’ effort to bring unique services to this community has given us the extraordinary opportunity to build a remarkable team of pediatric specialists.
 Nowhere else does this capacity exist in the southeastern United States, and it is rarely approached in the nation.”
-Gary Josephson, MD, Division Chief of the Department of Otolaryngology/Head and Neck Surgery and Communication Sciences, Nemours Children's Specialty Care, Jacksonville.
+Gary Josephson, MD, Division Chief of the Department of Otolaryngology/Head and Neck Surgery and Communication Sciences, Nemours Children's Health, Jacksonville.